-Microsoft has released October Patch Tuesday security updates with a total of 81 vulnerabilities, which include Four Zero-Days, Three CVEs rated as critical, and 70 rated as important.
+Microsoft has released October Patch Tuesday security updates with a total of 81 vulnerabilities, which include Four Zero-Days, Three CVEs rated as critical, and 70 rated as important by a vulnerability scanning tool.
 The products covered in October’s security update include Microsoft Office, Windows Kernel, Windows AppContainer, Visual Studio, etc.

 CVE-2021-40449 – Microsoft Win32k Privilege escalation Vulnerability.
 The flaw was discovered by researcher Boris Larin (oct0xor) at Kaspersky, who observed it being exploited in the wild as a zero-day attack linked to a remote access trojan known as MysterySnail.
 According to the research, vulnerability is triggered when the function ResetDC is executed a second time for the same handle during its callback.

 CVE-2021-40469 – Windows DNS Server Remote Code Execution Vulnerability.
 This vulnerability is caused due to improper input validation in Windows DNS Server.
 The vulnerability allows a remote user to execute arbitrary code on the target system.
 A remote administrator can send a specially crafted request and execute arbitrary code on the target system.
 Successful exploitation of this vulnerability may result in the complete compromise of the vulnerable systems.

 CVE-2021-41335 – Windows Kernel Elevation of Privilege Vulnerability.
 The vulnerability is caused due to improper application of security restrictions in Windows Kernel, which leads to security restrictions bypass and privilege escalation.
 Successful exploitation allows a local user to escalate privileges on the system.